holidayextras/ui-toolkit/CONTRIBUTING.md

 ## New Components
 * You can create new components easily using the [Component Generator](https://github.com/holidayextras/generator-ui-component)
-* Please choose a name that decribes the component i.e `button`
+* Please choose a name that describes the component i.e `button`
 * When adding a class to the template, please prefix with `component-` so when in use it doesn't conflict with existing components